Lorry driver arrested after cyclist dies in London crash (15/07/13)

 The lorry driver, Barry Meyer, 52, of Walthamstow, has been charged with causing the death of Alan Neve by careless driving.

-He is also charged with driving without insurance and a licence offence.
+He is also charged with driving without insurance and a licence offence for not holding the correct HGV licence.

 Mr Meyer will appear on bail at Highbury Corner Magistrates’ Court on 5 August.